 A real estate CRM can be a powerful tool.
-However, like with any tool, the results are only as masterful as the user.
+As with any tool, however, the results are only as masterful as the user.
 There is a lot of real estate training around selling and relationships.
 So it makes sense that any serious realtor would need a Customer Relationship Management (CRM) system.

-In this blog post, you’ll learn how to maximize a CRM from the standpoint of a realtor.
+In this blog post, you’ll learn how to maximize a CRM for small business from the standpoint of a realtor.

 - Powerful CRM Functions